 Edgar Degas a Classical Realist Capturing Movement

-Edgar Degas the realist painter of movement and contemporary Paris
+Edgar Degas the realist painter of movement

 He was active from the 1850s to the early years of the 20th century.

 He appears to have used his sharp wit and irony to keep people at a distance.
-He had little time for relationships because they got in the way of what was most important for him — art.
+He had little time for relationships because they got in the way of what was most important for him—art.

 What influenced Degas’ art?